BabylonJS/Documentation/content/How_To/camera/WebVR_Helper.md

 ## WebVR vs WebXR

-While the WebVR experience helper will continue to be supported, it is strongly recommended that projects instead use the [WebXR experience helper](/divingDeeper/webXR/webXRExperienceHelpers).
+While the WebVR experience helper will continue to work, **it is strongly recommended that projects instead use the [WebXR experience helper](/divingDeeper/webXR/webXRExperienceHelpers)**.
 For more information, check out our [introduction to WebXR](/divingDeeper/webXR/introToWebXR).

 ## Introduction